nscoville/morse-complex-verification/README.md

 ## Acknowledgment

-This verification code was developed with substantial assistance from Claude Opus 4.6 (Anthropic) as a dialog partner during the paper's development and as an aid in writing and validating the computational scripts.
+This verification code was developed with substantial assistance from Claude Opus 4.6 (Anthropic) during the paper's development and as an aid in writing and validating the computational scripts.